testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/create-a-new-element.md

 ---

-In Testsigma, you can create elements for an Android Project using our Recorder.
+In Testsigma, you can create elements for an Android Project using our test Recorder.
 There are 2 ways to do that.
 See how you can

  1. [capture multiple elements at the same time.](https://testsigma.com/docs/elements/android-apps/record-multiple-elements/)
  2. [capture a single element.](https://testsigma.com/docs/elements/android-apps/capture-single-element/)